-Vacation Entitlement: An employee's anniversary date of employment shall determine his/her annual vacation entitlement and payment.
+(a) An employee's anniversary date of employment shall determine their annual vacation entitlement and payment.

-- (a) Employees who have completed one year of service shall be entitled to 10 days' vacation. - (b) Employees who have completed five years of service shall be entitled to 15 days' vacation. - (c) Employees who have completed 10 years of service shall be entitled to 20 days' vacation.
+- (1) Employees who have completed one year of service shall be entitled to 10 days' vacation. - (2) Employees who have completed five years of service shall be entitled to 15 days' vacation. - (3) Employees who have completed 10 years of service shall be entitled to 20 days' vacation. - (4) Employees who have completed 15 years of service shall be entitled to 21 days' vacation. - (5) Employees who have completed 20 years of service shall be entitled to 22 days' vacation.

-Employees will earn vacation pay as follows:
+(b) Employees will earn vacation pay as follows: